-New TAs who don't already have an MA or MFA in English participate in a six-week pedagogy program during the late-summer term (Summer B) preceding their appointment, and all new TAs take LAE 5379 (Teaching English in College) in the Fall.
-Registration for the Summer B term opens the week before classes begin.
+New TAs who don't already have an MA or MFA in English participate in a six-week pedagogy program during the late-summer term (Summer B) preceding their appointment.
+Registration for the Summer B term typically opens the week before those classes begin.
 Please see the Registrar's website for registration-window dates.
 The initial required meeting for all TAs will be held the Friday before classes begin each Fall.